 Scar revision reduces the prominence of scars that result from injury or previous surgery.
 Although many scars fade over time and become barely noticeable, disruptions to the healing process can cause them to become red, raised, indented or otherwise deformed.
 The prominence of a scar depends on the type and severity of the injury that caused it, and the patient’s age, overall health and ability to heal.
 For people who are unhappy with or embarrassed by their scars, there are a number of procedures available to make scars less apparent.

 Scars are by definition permanent, but certain treatments can narrow, fade and otherwise make them less noticeable, which is especially helpful when they form on conspicuous areas such as the face and hands.
-Although there are many surgical scar-revision methods, including surgical excision, skin grafts and flap surgery, not all are appropriate for treating all types of scars.
+Although there are many methods of surgical scar revision Fairfield County offers, including surgical excision, skin grafts and flap surgery, not all are appropriate for treating all types of scars.
 The best procedure for scar revision varies depending on the location and severity of the scar, the age and overall health of the patient, and the extent of revision the patient wants.

 Subcision is a procedure for treating scars that are indented.
 A needle is directed into the skin to break up the fibers that attach the scar to below-the-surface tissue, raising it back to the elevation of surrounding skin.
 It also promotes healing by creating new connective tissue that repairs and smooths the skin.